dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 Model Formulation
 -----------------

 The problem instance from MIPLIB is "30n20b8" and is again given as an .mps file.
 The problem data, including runtimes, resource usage, time horizon, precedence constraints, and bounds on job runtimes, is extracted from the file.
 HiGHS, SCIP, and COIN-OR (with Pulp) were run by loading the .mps file as a model.

-The Stride model formulation follows a pattern similar to that of cumulative scheduling.
-We use integer variables for the start times and the modes of the jobs and add the precedence constraints.
-We also use integer variables for the maximum amount of each resource consumed over all time steps.
-We create a set of events for each resource which is the start and end times of each job run in its selected mode.
-Again using AccumulateZip, we determine the cumulative consumption at each event, adding constraints to ensure the consumption is less than or equal the integer decision variable for each resource.
+The Stride model formulation follows a pattern similar to that of cumulative scheduling, using integer variables for start times and modes of the jobs, but also for the maximum amount of each resource consumed over all time steps.
+It adds precedence constraints and creates a set of events for each resource, which is the start and end times of each job run in its selected mode.
+Again, it uses the :class:`~dwave.optimization.symbols.AccumulateZip` symbol, here to determine the cumulative consumption at each event, adding constraints to ensure the consumption is less than or equal the integer decision variable for each resource.
 The objective to minimize is a weighted sum of the maximum resource consumptions.

 The Python code for the nonlinear model is as follows: